cgwire/kitsu/docs/getting-started-production/README.md

 ![attach preview drag drop](../img/getting-started/drag_drop_preview.png)

-You can then select your status and publish your preview with the **Post** Button
+You can select your status and publish your preview with the **Post** Button.

 ## Add a thumbnail